Tool to decrypt/encrypt with the Mexican Army Wheel Cipher using 4 mobile concentric disks with numeric codes.

 Thus, the most used number between 01 and 26 will probably be an E, the position of the first wheel is then deduced therefrom.
 The same can be done for other discs.

 dCode retains ownership of the "Mexican Army Cipher Wheel" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Mexican Army Cipher Wheel" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Mexican Army Cipher Wheel" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Mexican Army Cipher Wheel" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Mexican Army Cipher Wheel" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Mexican Army Cipher Wheel" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Mexican Army Cipher Wheel" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.